One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Extensions and related models

 Here, $\dd \zeta$ stands for the uniform measure on $\varSigma$.
 We refer to Section \ref{sec1}, \cite{kim_sau_spectral_2023} and references therein, for more information and history on this model.
 Here, we just mention that its mean field version (i.e., when $c_{xy}\equiv {\rm const.}$) coincides with the renowned multi-type Wright-Fisher diffusion with parent independent mutations (see, e.g., \cite{shimakura_equations1977,wang_zhang_nash_2019}).

 As shown in \cite{kim_sau_spectral_2023}, ${\rm BEP}(G,\alpha)$ inherits its eigenstructure from that of ${\rm SIP}(G,\alpha)$.
 More precisely, the Poisson intertwining relation \cite[Eq.\ (4.1)]{kim_sau_spectral_2023} between the generators $\cL_{G,\alpha}$ and $L_{G,\alpha,k}$ allows to lift eigenfunctions of ${\rm SIP}(G,\alpha)$ to eigenfunctions of ${\rm BEP}(G,\alpha)$, both corresponding to the same eigenvalue.
-Using this intertwining relation and the fact $\cL_{G,\alpha}$ is a self-adjoint operator on $L^2(\gamma_\alpha)$, one concludes that this lifting saturates all the info on the spectrum and, in particular, the corresponding spectral gaps coincide
+Using this intertwining relation \fs{(and, more specifically, that $\cL_{G,\alpha}$ maps the finite-dimensional subspace of polynomials of degree at most $k$ into itself)} and the fact $\cL_{G,\alpha}$ is a self-adjoint operator on $L^2(\gamma_\alpha)$, one concludes that this lifting saturates all \fs{the spectral information (i.e., the spectrum of ${\rm BEP}$ is pure point and coincides with that of ${\rm SIP}$; see \cite[Sections 1.2 and 4]{kim_sau_spectral_2023} for further details)}.
+In particular, the corresponding spectral gaps coincide

 Combining the findings in \cite{kim_sau_spectral_2023} with our Theorems \ref{th:sharp-alpha-min} and \ref{th:failure-gap} on ${\rm gap}_{\rm SIP}(G,\alpha)$, we readily deduce the following analogues of \eqref{eq:failure-gap} and \eqref{eq:lb-alpha-min-intro}. \begin{corollary} For all graphs $G=(V,(c_{xy})_{x,y\in V})$ and site weights $\alpha=(\alpha_x)_{x\in V}$, we have